Celebrating Music in the Blue Ridge

 About FRIENDS of the Blue Ridge

-FRIENDS of the Blue Ridge is a 501(c)(3) non-profit, volunteer and membership organization dedicated to protecting and preserving the Blue Ridge region.
+FRIENDS of the Blue Ridge is a 501(c)(3) non-profit, volunteer and membership organization dedicated to Making Blue Ridge Communities Better.
 Members financially support FRIENDS programs.
 FRIENDS chapters are community-based organizations that empower and coordinate volunteers, projects, and events in their local areas.

 We extend our reach by working with local and regional government, common-minded nonprofits, clubs and other organizations.